Case Study 4: They Got The Employment Pass Requirements Wrong. How We Solved The Confusion?

 His qualifications included:

-- 13+ years of industry-specific experience
+• 13+ years of industry-specific experience

-- A professional qualification from the Institute of Chartered Shipbrokers
+• A professional qualification from the Institute of Chartered Shipbrokers

-- No formal university degree
+• No formal university degree

-Problem: Misinterpretation of Employment Pass Requirements by employer
+The Challenge: Misinterpretation of Employment Pass Requirements

 Despite the high salary and seniority of the role, the client was told by the hiring company that the Ministry of Manpower (MOM) required a formal academic degree, and that professional qualifications alone might not be accepted.
 This left him uncertain about whether to proceed, especially given that the role offer was contingent on EP approval.